DavidHe1127/Mr.He_HandBook/Cloud,Tooling/docker.md

 ### Image and Container

-Base image is read-only while container layer allows read/write that is where we make changes to container file system.
-In addition, it's not allowed to modify history image, you can only modify container.

 ![image-layers](image-layers.png)

+- Base image is read-only while container layer allows read/write
+- Any changes only occur in container layer without touching base image
+- Container layer is added on top when a new container is started
+- Not allowed to change history image

 ### dockerfile